-At the law firm of Hill, Jordan & Greer, PC, located in Huntsville, Alabama, our lawyers are skilled personal injury litigators who know how to handle the special aspects that arise in claims for accidents involving children.
-With over a decade of experience, attorneys Brent Jordan and Jody Greer have the knowledge and skill required to aggressively advocate on your child's behalf.
+Our lawyers are skilled personal injury litigators who know how to handle the special aspects that arise in claims for accidents involving children.
+With over a decade of experience, attorneys have the knowledge and skill required to aggressively advocate on your child’s behalf.

-Obtain the legal assistance you need to handle this very sensitive legal matter by calling us at 877-473-2932 or by contacting us online.
+Obtain the legal assistance you need to handle this very sensitive legal matter by contacting us online.